fledge-iot/fledge/docs/processing_data.rst

 Metadata
 --------

 The filter *fledge-filter-metadata* will add metadata to an asset.
-This could be used to add information such as unit of measurement, machine data (make, model, erial no)  or the location of the asset to the data.
+This could be used to add information such as unit of measurement, machine data (make, model, serial no)  or the location of the asset to the data.

 Delta
 -----